-On Saturday, June 10, the Richmond Beach Community Association sponsored the annual self-guided tour of local gardens.
-See below for the links to a slideshow of this and last year's highlights.
+On Saturday, June 9, the Richmond Beach Community Association sponsors our annual self-guided tour of local gardens.
+Click here for a printable copy of the 2018 gardens, including the map.

-If you are willing to open your garden for the tour, please email Lisa Witzel at GardenTour@RichmondBeachWA.org
+If you are willing to open your garden for future tours, please email Lisa Witzel at GardenTour@RichmondBeachWA.org

 Sponsored by Richmond Beach Community Association